-- If both are present at a meeting they should cast one vote if they agree; - In the case of disagreements no vote should be cast; - The presence of either or both of those persons should count as the presence of one person for the purposes of Standing Order 3.16 quorum. - 2.10 Role of Directors The Board of Directors shall function as a corporate decision- making body, Executive and Non-Executive Directors will be full and equal members.
+Role of Members

+The Board will function as a corporate decision-making body, Officer and Non-Officer Members will be full and equal members.
 Their role as members of the Board of Directors will be to consider the key strategic and managerial issues facing the Trust in carrying out its statutory and other functions.